cruzzan/blog-project/README.md

 * *Profile setup*:

 ## Additional notes
-This project is based on the Laravel Lumen framework and as such is subject to the MIT license.
+This project is based on the Laravel framework and as such is subject to the MIT license.